 Alcohol Withdrawal Timeline

 Even after the resolution of acute withdrawal symptoms, some people may experience fluctuating withdrawal symptoms for weeks, months or even years after their last drink.
-This phenomenon is called post-acute withdrawal syndrome (PAWS), and it can be frustrating to manage.
+This phenomenon is called post-acute withdrawal syndrome (PAWS) and can be frustrating to manage.
 It is important that people in recovery understand that PAWS is normal and that the symptoms will subside as time goes on.

-A Day-by-Day Alcohol Withdrawal Timeline
+A Day-By-Day Alcohol Withdrawal Timeline

 Although there is some individual variability, a general timeline of alcohol withdrawal involves:

-• First 24 Hours
+First 24 Hours

 Early symptom onset occurs six to eight hours after the last drink, including cravings, irritability, trembling, nausea and vomiting.
 People with severe withdrawal may experience seizures during the first day of withdrawal.

-• Day 2
+Day 2

-• Day 3
+Day 3

-• Day 4
+Day 4

-• Day 5
+Day 5

-• Day 6
+Day 6

 Factors Impacting Alcohol Withdrawal